Spring Garden Revival

 Contact Wayland's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Wayland’s tree protection ordinance requires that any pruning of trees within public ways or rights-of-way receive advance approval from the Department of Public Works (DPW).
-Notice must be given 7-14 days before work begins, and significant projects may require a public hearing.
-Emergency authorizations are available for hazardous situations.
-Tree permits are mandatory for all public trees and for private trees exceeding 6-8 inches DBH; heritage tree designations and replacement requirements are enforced.
-Parkway tree and Historic District protections are common, so coordination with the municipal planning and forestry staff is essential.
-For debris, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush must be bundled in 4-foot lengths.
-The Transfer Station requires permits and fees, and residents may coordinate with municipal chipping or mulching programs.
+Pruning or removing trees within Wayland’s public ways requires advance approval from the Department of Public Works (DPW).
+Residents and contractors must provide 7-14 days notice for routine work, and significant projects may require a public hearing, especially for heritage or parkway trees.
+Emergency authorizations are available for hazardous conditions.
+Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees, with additional requirements for historic districts and right-of-way areas.
+Heritage tree designations and replacement mandates are enforced, and violations may result in penalties.
+For debris, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush bundles must not exceed 4-foot lengths.
+The Transfer Station requires permits and fees for disposal, and municipal chipping or mulching may be coordinated for large volumes.

 Wayland Department of Public Works